alphagov/govuk-developer-docs/source/manual/connect-to-vcloud-director.html.md

 Enter Export Password: <Password from vpn-credentials>
 Verifying - Enter Export Password:
 ```
-6. Import the PFX format certificate into your Keychain by running
+6. Import the PFX format certificate into your OS X login keychain by running
    `security import ~/carrenza-vpn-cert-and-key.pfx`.
    You'll be asked for a password.
 Enter the passphrase which you used to encrypt the PFX file (`Certificate passphrase` field from `carrenza/vpn-credentials`).
 7. Create a new file on your machine at `/opt/cisco/anyconnect/profile/carrenza-secure.xml`.